Never miss a word. Fine-tuned with help from award-winning Hollywood sound engineers, Sonos Ray ensures you can always follow the story.

 How do I know if my TV has optical output?

 Most TVs from major manufacturers have an optical connection.
 You should be able to find a port on the back of your TV labeled either Optical Audio, TOSLINK, Digital Audio Out, or something similar.
 This information should also be available in your TV's manual.
-No. Beam (Gen 2) can connect to TVs with eARC, ARC or optical outputs.
-For greatest compatibility, eARC is recommended.

 What's the difference between Optical and HDMI eARC?